Brewers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Yelich and the Milwaukee Brewers will see Paul Blackburn starting for the Oakland Athletics on Saturday at 4:10 PM ET.
+Freddy Peralta gets the nod for the Milwaukee Brewers on Sunday at American Family Field against Esteury Ruiz and the Oakland Athletics.
+First pitch is at 2:10 PM ET for the final game of a three-game series.

-Oddsmakers list the Brewers as -190 moneyline favorites, while giving the underdog Athletics +155 moneyline odds to win.
-A 9-run over/under has been set for the game.
+Bookmakers list the Brewers as -210 favorites on the moneyline, while giving the underdog Athletics +170 moneyline odds to win.
+The over/under is 8 runs for the matchup.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.